jakzo/blog/static/blog/reverse-engineering-a-unity-game/index.md

 excerpt: How I found the boss claw patrol logic in Boneworks and built a mod to change it.
 ---

+> ⚠️ These days I have a better workflow.
+This post still has some useful information but if you to decompile a game for modding I recommend following the steps in my newer post here: [🧰 Modding Unity IL2CPP Games](https://jf.id.au/blog/modding-unity-il2cpp-games)

 I've always wondered how people mod games -- figuring out all the APIs, what they do and hooking into them to make something cool.
 I recently went through this process of understanding the exact logic used in a part of the game and building a mod to change it.
 During this I learnt how C# and Unity compile to machine code, how to read disassembled x86 code and the various tools to help with these tasks.
 But before I get to that, I'll explain what I'm modding and why.

 {% toc %}